MattyMags/draft-release/README.md

 __Depends on: No deps, manual trigger dispatch in GH UI__

-The first action that kicks off and is set to dispatch on a button and an input to set the version is required.
+The first action that kicks off and is executed by a button in the actions panel.
+Requires a version number to be inputted.
 Once the action is dispatched, it performs a series of operations, they are as follows:

 - Creates a release branch - release/{{ version that was inputted}}